rust-lang/rfcs/text/0000-remove-as-mut-vec_from_string.md

 `as_mut_vec` to obtain a reference into the string one can use `into_bytes(self) -> Vec<u8>` and `from_utf8_unchecked(Vec<u8>) -> String` to
 "convert" the `String` into a `Vec` and back.
-Those "conversions" are very cheap since they just copy 3 pointer/usize on the stack (and maybe the optimizer even eliminates those copies).
+Those "conversions" are very cheap since they just copy three pointer/usize on the stack (and maybe the optimizer even eliminates those copies).

 # Drawbacks

-When there are frequent changes to the buffer in an alternatingly safe (UTF8 checked) and unsafe way, `as_mut_vec` would be more efficient than converting back and forth between `String` and `Vec` (assuming the optimizer doesn't eliminate those).
-But this is a fairly rare use case: Usually there is at most 1 unsafe change to a string buffer.
+When frequent changes to the buffer are made in an alternatingly safe (UTF8 checked) and unsafe way, `as_mut_vec` would be more efficient than converting back and forth between `String` and `Vec` (assuming the optimizer doesn't eliminate those).
+But this is a fairly rare use case: Usually there is at most one unsafe change to a string buffer.

 # Alternatives

 It would also be possible to redesign the whole `std::string` module to achieve higher flexibility.
-But such a big change is impossible before releasing 1.0.
+However, such a big change is impossible before releasing 1.0.
 Keeping `as_mut_vec` would limit the ability to change the implementation of `String` in the future.

 # Unresolved questions